DLee211/DLee211/README.md

 * Console Applications: Experience in building various console applications for tasks such as math games, calculators, habit logging, coding tracking, and more.
 * Software Development: Proficient in designing and implementing applications with separation of concerns, using external libraries, and unit testing.
 * Full-Stack Development: Developed full-stack applications including budget management systems and sleep trackers, integrating both front-end and back-end technologies.
-* Project Management: Experience in managing and executing projects, including personal finance apps, interactive games, and data logging systems.
+* Project Management: Experience in managing and executing projects, including personal finance apps, Trivia games, and data logging systems.